pproctor182/EyePoll/README.md

 - Fixation Starting Position
 - Fixation End/Landing Position
 - Fixation Duration
-- Cumulative Trial Time by end of Fixation

 The following functions were written to extract information for an EyeLink 1000 from SR Research.